Chenwei-Niu/COMP6442-Fake-Carsales/items/report.md

 *[Write a well defined protocol your team can use to handle conflicts.
 That is, if your group has problems, what is the procedure for reaching consensus or solving a problem?
 (If you choose to make this an external document, link to it here)]*

+- If a team member's weekly meeting assignment is not completed, we will reduce his contribution to the project and reassign the task.
+- If any team member is unable to attend the weekly meeting due to special reasons, we will record the meeting screen and send it to him.
+- If a team member is ill and unable to carry out the project, we will distribute his current task equally among the remaining members.
+- If there is a conceptual conflict in the project design, we will vote within the group and implement the plan with the highest number of votes.
+- In order to avoid any conflicts in the team, we will use group chat to communicate the task progress and difficulties in the project.
+- When a group member has a technical problem, he can send the problem to our group chat platform, and everyone will give their own suggestions.
+- When problems arise in the group, the team members should be active in solving them and can offer constructive criticism.
+The purpose of this is to offer frank and direct opinions to solve the problem, but also to support and point out the good work done by the team members.

 [Please check the details in the last paragraph of meeting 1 record](meeting1.md)